 Fig. 4 Metallographic Structure of Crack and Surface

-The crack of the workpiece is arc-shaped, and there is no decarburization on both sides of the crack, which proves that there is no crack before quenching and tempering, and no other detailed abnormality is found.
+The workpiece’s crack is arc-shaped, and there is no decarburization on either side of the crack, indicating that there was no crack before quenching and tempering, and no other abnormalities were observed.

-The physical and chemical analysts judged that the crack was caused by excessive stress during quenching, tempering and quenching according to the sample.
+The physical and chemical analysts attribute the crack to excessive stress during quenching, tempering, and quenching, based on the sample.

-In view of this problem, the author believes that, due to the large size of this piece and the difficulty in sampling, the sample cutting position is selected as the easy sampling area, which may be the crack growth area rather than the crack initiation location, and further analysis should be carried out.
+However, due to the piece’s size and the challenge of sampling, the author suggests that the sample cutting position may be the crack growth area rather than the crack initiation site, and further analysis is needed.

 When the cutting reaches 1/3 of the diameter, the pivot shaft breaks into two sections, enabling further analysis of the cause of the crack.